Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

-For enstrophy amplification, the PDFs show a clear ordering of tails, with the slowest decay for $\psi_1$ and the fastest for $\psi_2$.
-They indicate that the $\psi_1$ production effect is larger than the $\psi_3$ destruction effect.
-This follows directly from the alignment cosines (Fig.~\ref{growths}, right), where $s_1$ tends to align with $\omega$ and $s_3$ tends to be nearly perpendicular.
-Interestingly, although $s_2$ often aligns with $\omega$, its contribution to enstrophy reduction is smaller (albeit non-negligible) than that of $s_3$, owing to the much smaller magnitude of the corresponding eigenvalue.
-Moreover, a tendency of the intermediate eigenvector to favour enstrophy intensification rather than damping is observed.
-These results agree with Eulerian isotropic turbulence studies \cite[][]{arcady2}.
+For enstrophy amplification, the PDFs show a clear ordering of tails, with the slowest decay for \(\psi_1\) and the fastest for \(\psi_2\).
+They indicate that the \(\psi_1\) production effect is larger than the \(\psi_3\) destruction effect.
+This follows from the combined eigenvalue and alignment structure: \(s_1\) tends to align with \({\omega}\), whereas \(s_3\) tends to be nearly perpendicular to \({\omega}\) (Fig.~\ref{growths}, right).
+Thus the negative \(\mu_3\) contribution is geometrically weakened by the small projection of \({\omega}\) on \(s_3\).
+Interestingly, although \(s_2\) often aligns with \({\omega}\), its contribution to enstrophy reduction is smaller, albeit non-negligible, owing to the much smaller magnitude of the intermediate eigenvalue.
+Moreover, the intermediate eigendirection shows a tendency to favour enstrophy intensification rather than damping.
+These results agree with Eulerian isotropic-turbulence studies \cite[][]{arcady2}.

-The decomposition of the vorticity stretching vector magnitude $|D\omega|^2$ shows similar features, both in the tail hierarchy and in the relative strengths of the eigenvector contributions.
+The decomposition of the squared vorticity-stretching magnitude \(|D{\omega}|^2\) shows similar features, both in the hierarchy of tails and in the relative strengths of the eigenvector contributions.